RatinsasPA/chess-engine/README.md

 Engine.c has some very bad evaluation function as of now, but will be updating it soon.

-Engine_2.c is very much better than Engine.c
+Engine_2.c is much better play than Engine.c